 It might surprise a few of our readers that English name Mary originated via the Latin name Maria.
 However, both are derived from the Hebrew name Miriam, which either means ‘beloved’ or ‘star of the sea’.

 This offbeat name with Swahili origins is the third most popular name in Tanzania.
 It means ‘born during good times’.
-Now that’s a positive etymology.
+Now that’s a positive etymology with deep symbolism.

 Swahili name Nuru is associated with the Muslim name Noor and means ‘light, or born during the day’.
 The elegance and resemblance to the name Nora makes it highly possible for a crossover.